Istanbul Food Guide

 Though specific pavilions date back to the Sultan Abdülaziz era, in practice, Abdulhamid used this building during the years 1876-1909.
 In those years, the sultan expanded the pavilions to create a small city with an opera house, carpenter shop, and even an imperial porcelain factory.
 The latter had furniture imported from Europe, and it revived the ceramic trade in Anatolia.

 The Palace is now a museum, and it has a library that art-lovers and bibliophiles should visit.
-The library hosts not only a vast collection of books but photographs too.
+The library hosts a vast collection of books and photographs too.

 5. Çırağan Palace